Join us in accompanying refugees during COVID-19

 - In Jordan, some individual and group sessions via Skype have continued for students who have a stable internet connection.
 Our teachers are preparing course videos to be shared online.

-- In Kakuma refugee camp in Kenya, we continue running the Safe Haven shelter for vulnerable women and children.
+- In Kenya, we continue running the Safe Haven shelter for vulnerable women and children.
 We are also doing emergency counselling and visiting special needs school children who have medication/behavioral issues for which their parents need assistance.

 - In Ethiopia, we are offering psychosocial support and counselling by phone to the most vulnerable individuals.
 We’ve installed hand washing stations in all our project sites, and are raising awareness about COVID-19 prevention and education.